SamSamSamSamSamSamSamSamSamSamSamSamSam/HRsystem/README.md

 May 15 2023

     Created a new page :
-        Employees (HR Management)
+        Employees (Administration)
+        Performance (Administration)
     Deleted a folder :
     021Administration
+    054Report

     Modified navigation link  :
     From HR - Management, to Administration

 May 11 2023

-    Created new folders in the Recruitment (HR Management) :
+    Created new folders in the Recruitment (Administration) :
         Job Post and Track Applicant
         Interview Scheduling